Elyros (ship): 2000s: Mol Ferry, Higashi Nihon Ferry and arrival at Greece

 In April 2002, the ferry was transferred to Mol Ferry, and then in 2006 to Higashi Nihon Nihon Ferry, when it was renamed Ferry Tsukuba.

 It was acquired by ANEK in 2007 and renamed Elyros.
 On 27 August 2007, she arrived at Perama for retrofitting in order to comply with the requirements of the Mediterranean routes.
 The retrofit was completed in August 2008.
 On 26 September, she was inaugurated at 5:30 in Piraeus and on the 28th of the same month she was launched on the line between Piraeus and Chania.

 2010-present: charters

 During the Libyan conflict in 2014, the Libyan Parliament was housed on the Elyros, which was sailing off the coast of Tombok in eastern Libya for the security of parliamentarians.
 The vessel was chartered from 2 September 2014 until 25 of the same month.

-The ship has been chartered three times to Algerie Ferries in the summers of 2016, 2017 and 2018, linking Algiers to Alicante and Marseilles.
+The ship has been chartered three times to Algerie Ferries in the summers of 2016, 2017 and 2018, linking Algiers to Alicante and Marseille.
 The first charter (2016) took place from 26 June 2016 until 22 September of the same year.
 The second (2017) began in June 2017 until September of the same year.
 The third began in June 2018 and was completed in September of the same year and returned to the Chania-Piraeus line on the 13th of the month.